Azure-Samples/azure-health-data-and-ai-samples/samples/Sample Postman queries/README.md

 <img src="./images/Screenshot_2022-05-04_084239_edit3.png" height="328">

 ## Step 3 - Get an access token from AAD
-To obtain an access token from AAD via Postman, you can send a ```POST Get Authorization Token``` request.
+To obtain an access token from AAD via Postman, you can use the saved ```POST Get Authorization Token``` request.
 The ```POST Get Authorization Token``` call comes pre-configured as part of the `FHIR Collection` collection that you imported earlier.

 In Postman, click on **Collections** on the left, select the `FHIR Collection` collection, and then select `POST Get Authorization Token`.
 Press **Send** on the right.